Things we like

 There is electronic stability control, which can help you bring a skidding car back under control.
 This is mandatory on all new cars.

-Autonomous braking operates as part of the LX570’s radar-based Pre-Crash Safety System.
+Automatic emergency braking operates as part of the LX’s radar-based Pre-Crash Safety System.
 If it detects the imminent prospect of a frontal crash, it will trigger an audio-visual warning and pre-tension the front seatbelts, and if you are not braking hard enough it will add brake pressure.
 If you are not braking at all, the system will brake for you automatically.

 The tyre-pressure monitor is another very useful safety item, and can help prevent an accident due to a flat tyre leading to a loss of vehicle control.

-The Australasian New Car Assessment Program (ANCAP) has not rated the LX570.
+The Australasian New Car Assessment Program (ANCAP) has not rated the Lexus LX, The Toyota LandCruiser 200, on which it’s based, has a five-star rating.

-The big V8 engine is totally unobtrusive unless you want it to be.
+The LX 570’s big V8 petrol engine is totally unobtrusive unless you want it to be.
 Put your foot down and there’s a rush of effortless acceleration.
-It’s reserved but authoritative, and very much in keeping with the LX570’s refined demeanour.
+It’s reserved but authoritative, and very much in keeping with the LX 570’s refined demeanour.
+It’s also stronger and a little smoother and quieter than the diesel.

-However, the truck-like chassis contributes to the LX570’s formidable off-road capability.
-Off-road, an LX570 is at least as good as similar luxury 4WDs and generally much better.
+However, the truck-like chassis contributes to the LX’s formidable off-road capability.
+Off-road, an LX is at least as good as similar luxury 4WDs and generally much better.
 (It would be better again off road if it had higher profile tyres and smaller wheels, like the 18s fitted to the Toyota LandCruiser.)

-The three third-row seats are suitable for children and small adults.
+The three third-row seats in the LX 570 are suitable for children and small adults.
 The powered fore-and-aft adjustment for the second-row seat is handy here, as you can tailor legroom in the second and third rows to suit passengers of different heights.

 Standard rear-seat entertainment systems give people in the back something to engage them on long trips, if they tire of the scenery.

-Push a button and the third-row seats stow away, leaving a large luggage space.
+Push a button and the LX 570’s third-row seats stow away, leaving a large luggage space.
 If you fold the second-row seats flat as well, the luggage space is cavernous.

 Push-button opening and closing of the two-piece tailgate, via buttons on the key-fob, the dashboard and at the rear of the car, is also very convenient.